jenmcquade/aspnetcore-react-redux/README.md

 ### This project builds from the `src` directory.
 * *Dockerized Boilerplate* for *C# ASP .NET Core 2.1 MVC SPA* development, with Isomorphic React and Redux server and client-side rendering of React Components.
 * Develop, debug, build, publish and release **.NET Core 2.1 ASP .NET** apps without installing .NET locally, using pre-built Docker images running Linux Alpine.
 * This `README.md` file is dynamically loaded into the `src/ClientApp/components/About` component as a demonstration of a simple no-db CMS.
 When debugging locally in Development, you can access this same README within the app at **http://localhost:5000/about**.
-Using `docker-compose up` in the src directory, it can be accessed at **http://localhost:8080/about**.
+Using `docker-compose -f docker-compose.dev.yml up` in the root directory, it can be accessed at **http://localhost:8080/about**.
 * **Library dependencies** are the freshest versions as of 3/13/2018, including *Microsoft .NET Core Runtime 2.1.0 Preview1* and *aspnetcore2.1* targeting, with up-to-date and alpha *package.json* references.
 * **API and microservices examples**: Demonstration of *CSV* to *ASP.NET Controller* conversion, with JSON API for file I/O, seperate from the UI.
 * Demonstration of isomorphic design using ASP .NET Prerendering of React, Redux and React Router
 * **Bootstrap 4** and **Webpack 4** compatible frontend with **React Hot Module Replacement** when running locally.
-State is maintained between routes, inside of the Redux store.  **HMR using Docker is not yet resolved: file changes do not trigger a build.**
+State is maintained between routes, inside of the Redux store.  **HMR using Docker is not yet resolved: file changes do not trigger a Webpack build.**
 * **ActionScript** is moderately implemented, as to not scare off junior developers.

 ### Project History